- 650g Flour

 There’s nothing quite like a homemade biscuit especially when fresh straight from the oven and these are a family favourite in our house!

 Albanian Kurabie is just like eating scones, the texture, the smell and the taste is very similar.
 Traditionally, these cookies are eaten as they are – they don’t get hard and keep for many days.
-However, we also serve them as a pudding by soaking them in some sugar water – yum!
+However, we also serve them as an Albanian dessert by soaking them in some sugar water – yum!

 Whenever I am eating these cookies I always feel like breaking them in half, spreading on some cream and adding some jam.